-The reality is it covers a multitude of sins – and to a large extent, the courts do not care.
-There is not a scale of worse or better.
-There is no emotion attached.
-In most cases, it has no bearing on any other aspect of the divorce, like where the children live or the financial settlements.
+The reality is that unreasonable behaviour can cover a multitude of sins – it is simply behaviour that one party finds unacceptable and the courts deem serious enough to grant a divorce.
+In most cases, the examples of unreasonable behaviour given has no bearing on any other aspect of the divorce, like where the children live or the financial settlements.
 It is simply a requirement that examples of unreasonable behaviour are listed in the divorce petition.
-This is why there is a growing clamour for a no fault divorce in this country.
+This is why there is a growing clamour for a no-fault divorce in this country.
 The law currently requires you to list faults of the other person, which can make an already emotionally charged situation worse, leading to denials and counter claims, slowing down the process and costing everyone more money.
-But that is a topic for another day.

 It is wise to steer clear of issues surrounding the children if possible, for instance excessive discipline.
-People do not like children being brought into the equation.
+No one likes children being brought into the dispute between the parents.
 While there may be a genuine reason for wanting to include something relating to the kids, there will be plenty of other things to choose from that are less inflammatory.

-Others to avoid if possible are things like financial mis-management and excessive drinking.
-Ironically, these are among the most common ones but they are likely to provoke a defensive reaction from the other party, trying to justify their actions or play the situation down.
-If they do that, they will be contesting the divorce which will slow it down and up the cost.
+Others to avoid if possible are things like financial mismanagement and excessive drinking.
+Ironically, these are among the most common ones, but they are likely to provoke a defensive reaction from the other party, trying to justify their actions or play the situation down.
+If they do that, they will be contesting the divorce which will slow it down and increase the cost.

 And of course, there are a whole range of bizarre and more unusual ones that we won’t go into here but are quite often sex-related.